 Who We Are

-LASSP operates as part of Cornell's Research Division, and work in partnership with the Department of Physics in the College of Arts and Sciences.
+LASSP operates as part of Cornell's Research Division, and works in partnership with the Department of Physics in the College of Arts and Sciences.
 While the Department of Physics provides primary support for academic matters, LASSP handles all of the fundamental support for research and human resources for faculty and students affiliated with Lab of Atomic and Solid State Physics.

 Our diverse group of faculty, graduate students, researchers, and staff is comprised of: